NetApp/trident/docs/kubernetes/deploying/operator-deploy.rst

 .. code-block:: bash

-  # Is your Kubernetes version < 1.16?
-  kubectl create -f deploy/crds/trident.netapp.io_tridentorchestrators_crd_pre1.16.yaml

-  # If not, your Kubernetes version must be 1.16 and above
+  # Kubernetes version must be 1.17 and later
   kubectl create -f deploy/crds/trident.netapp.io_tridentorchestrators_crd_post1.16.yaml

 Once the ``TridentOrchestrator`` CRD is created, you will then have to create